rybak/VanillaWithFlake/Detailed-README.md

 - Beacon includes Mining Fatigue effect as an option (to protect bases?)
 - Beacon like block to prevent mobs from spawning [Idea from ThiagoJaqueta](https://twitter.com/ThiagoJaqueta/status/1035279714443780096)
 - Redstone Torches no longer give light updates/emit light
-- Make Piston a Pickaxe tool block (instead of having no tool needed)

 ### Crafting
 - Add Recipe for Rockets for the Recipe book (currently seems bugged due to NBT tags on Rockets)